sahartich/sahartich/README.md

 - 👋 Hi, I’m @sahartich (first name is Sahar).
 - An avid 23-year-old autodidact and history student (with a minor in statistics) from Israel.
 - I'm a data enthusiast with the insatiable curiosity & desire to learn new things and problem-solve.
-- 👀 Currently looking to make my break into the exciting field of data science.
+- 👀 Currently looking to break into the exciting field of data science.
 - I enjoy, among other things, to read books, play video-games and chess, swim, and discover new music.
 - Known for having a soft spot for cute animals and clean data.
 - 🌱 Currently expanding my current knowledge of SQL & Python, and learning R, Tableau, Pandas, Matplotlib, Numpy; and soon, scikit-learn.